 Requirements: High School diploma or equivalent.

-All students must complete this course to take the Medical Administrative Assistant and Electronic Health Records Specialist courses.
-The topics for this 72-hour class include Medical Terminology, Introduction to Allied Health Clinical and Administration, Anatomy, and Clinical Pathology.
-Textbook is required and available in the college bookstore.
+All students must complete this course to take the Medical Administrative Assistant, Medical Billing Specialist, Medical Coding Specialist, and/or Electronic Health Records Specialist courses.
+The topics for this 60-hour class include Medical Terminology, Introduction to Allied Health Clinical and Administration, Anatomy, and Clinical Pathology.
+Textbooks are required and available in the college bookstore.

 Prerequisite: Introduction to Medical Administration in Billing and Coding